stacks-network/docs/src/pages/write-smart-contracts/tokens.md

 A fundamental use of blockchain technology is the representation, store, and transfer of value between users of a blockchain.
 Cryptocurrency is a very common use of blockchain technology, and remains one of the primary drivers of adoption of blockchain technology.
-Cryptocurrencies are represented by blockchain tokens: representative units within a given blockchain ecosystem.
+Cryptocurrencies are represented by blockchain tokens: individual units of value within a given blockchain ecosystem.
 Blockchain tokens can extend beyond just digital currency, however, and recent developments throughout the cryptocurrency community have demonstrated potential for the use of blockchain to tokenize and represent not just money but other tangible assets.

 A blockchain token is a digital asset that can be verifiably owned by a user of a blockchain.
 Blockchain tokens are governed by a set of rules that are defined by either the blockchain itself (in the case of native tokens) or by a